-Preliminary January 10, DEVELOPMENT OF REGIONAL Project: Crystal Lake Golf Report: 2007 DEVELOPMENT OF REGIONAL and Country Club Final Report February 9, IMPACT Comments January 24, 2007 2007 D REVIEW REPORT
+Preliminary January 10, DEVELOPMENT OF REGIONAL Project: Crystal Lake Golf Report: 2007 DEVELOPMENT OF REGIONAL and Country Club Final Report February 9, IMPACT Comments January 24, 2007 2007 REVIEW REPORT

 The proposed development is the addition of 16 residential units on 16.86 acres, as part of the Crystal Lake Golf and Country Club development that was reviewed in 2003 as the Links at Walnut Creek.
-Based on the DCA Rules and Procedures for DRI's, the proposed additional residential units trigger the development for a re-review.
 The overall development will consist of 701 single family detached dwelling units, an 18 hole golf course with an associated clubhouse with a 3,500 square foot restaurant.
-The proposed addition is located in the center of the overall development and will only have access from an existing internal subdivision street.
+The proposed addition is located in the center of the overall development and will have primary access along North Mount Carmel Road.